-- ➤ Start early and engage everyone! - ➤ Identify strategic priorities - Consider short and long term strategic goals and objectives. - What are the needs of Tribal members and how many families can be served? - · What is the housing inventory in the community? - Are they eligible activities? - ►Identify all sources of funds. - What sources of funds are available or will be needed to achieve the program goals for the coming program year?
+- Start early and engage everyone! - Identify strategic priorities - · Consider short and long-term strategic goals and objectives. - What are the needs of Tribal members and how many families can be served? - · What is the housing inventory in the community? - Identify all sources of funds. - What sources of funds are available or will be needed to achieve the program goals for the coming program year? - Identify all expenses - Plan to build?
+Need a multi-year budget. - Use prior year's budget as a starting point for current year